blue-kale-test/rearrange/README.md

 Rearrange
 =========

-This module is used for rearaging names.
+This module is used for rearraning names.